Representative King discussed Article I, Section I of the U.S. Constitution.

-Based on the data, students should explain their senator's voting record as it relates to their political party.
+Based on the data, students should explain their representative's voting record as it relates to their political party.

 Floor Appearances and Bills:

-On their senator’s page, students scroll down to the related sections below and provide the following information.
+On their representative’s page, students scroll down to the related sections below and provide the following information.

 Days on the Floor